JVimes/BuildInstaller/ReadMe.md

 BuildInstaller is a NuGet package that causes a Visual Studio project to produce an installer during Release builds (configurable).

-The project's build output files will be installed under "Program Files (x86)" and a shortcut placed at the root of Start menu.
+The project's output files will be installed under "Program Files (x86)" and a shortcut placed at the root of Start menu.
 The application can be uninstalled via Apps & Features.

 # Use

-Install the BuildInstaller package in your application project.
-On Release builds, the installer will appear in:
+Install the BuildInstaller package in your application's project.
+On Release builds the installer will appear in:

 - `bin\Release\<TargetFramework>-installer`
 - For old .csproj format: `bin\Release-installer`